material-components/material-components-web-react/packages/chips/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the chip set element. labels | Array | An array of strings.
-Each string has a corresponding chip whose label will be set to the value of that string.
+className | String | Classes to be applied to the chip set element

 ### Chip

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the chip element.
+className | String | Classes to be applied to the chip element id | Number | Unique identifier for the chip label | String | Text to be shown on the chip selected | Boolean | Whether the chip is selected handleSelect | String | Callback to call when the chip is selected

 ## Sass Mixins